lucavb/esphome-ts/docs/index.md

 supply a password, if required, and a different port number.
 The `EspDevice` will automatically try to connect to your device.
-Once it has done so, a list of standard commands will be sent, authenticating the client, if required, and querying the device for information on its components(s).
+Once it has done so, a list of standard commands will be sent, authenticating the client, if required, and querying the device for information on its component(s).

 Once this process is done, `true` will be emmited through `discovery$` observable, hence the filter pipe.
 Afterwards, you can access the discovered components via the